Afro523/Reuters_Medal_Test/readme.md

 ## Introduction
 This is my attempt at the MedalsWidget test.
 I used webpack for my bundling, development, and translation needs.
 Just follow the documentation and it should explain everything in the App.

 I decided not to use any extra libs in this project becuase it felt right making it by hand.
-Normally for other projects such as my [app](https://github.com/Afro523/MineralID-Meteor "app") I have used [Material UI](https://material-ui.com/ "Material UI") for a quicker development.
+Normally for other projects such as my [app](https://github.com/Afro523/MineralID-Meteor "app") I have used [Material UI](https://material-ui.com/ "Material UI") for rapid development.

 Enjoy!
 ## Installation